madskjeldgaard/guttersynth-sc/README.md

     mkdir build
     cd build

-Then, use CMake to configure and build it:
+Then, use CMake to configure, build and install to your extensions directory:

-    cmake .. -DCMAKE_BUILD_TYPE=Release
+    cmake .. -DCMAKE_BUILD_TYPE=Release -DSC_PATH=../supercollider -DCMAKE_INSTALL_PREFIX=/path/to/extensions
     cmake --build . --config Release
     cmake --build . --config Release --target install

-You may want to manually specify the install location in the first step to point it at your SuperCollider extensions directory: add the option `-DCMAKE_INSTALL_PREFIX=/path/to/extensions`.

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
-If it's not: add the option `-DSC_PATH=/path/to/sc/source`.
+If it's not: change the option to wherever the source code is: `-DSC_PATH=/path/to/sc/source`.

-### Developing

-Use the command in `regenerate` to update CMakeLists.txt when you add or remove files from the project.
-You don't need to run it if you only change the contents of existing files.
-You may need to edit the command if you add, remove, or rename plugins, to match the new plugin paths.
-Run the script with `--help` to see all available options.

 ### Acknowledgements